kubernetes-sigs/kueue/site/content/en/docs/tasks/manage/monitor_pending_workloads/pending_workloads_on_demand.md

 This works with client code that is confused by proxies.
 To protect against man in the middle attacks, you'll need to import a root cert into your browser.

-For more details, see [here](https://kubernetes.io/docs/tasks/administer-cluster/access-cluster-api/#without-kubectl-proxy).
+For more details, see [kubectl documentation](https://kubernetes.io/docs/tasks/administer-cluster/access-cluster-api/#without-kubectl-proxy).

-You then need to create `ClusterRole` and `ClusterRoleBinding` for that same account
+You then need to create `ClusterRole` and `ClusterRoleBinding` for that same (default) k8s service account

 {{< include "examples/visibility/cluster-role-and-binding.yaml" "yaml" >}}